polypoly-eu/polyPod/platform/feature-api/communication/README.md

 messages in the browser are wrapped in a special DOM event, Node.js sends objects "as-is".

-This library provides a platform indepentend abstraction that works with both Node.js' and browsers' messaging APIs, and supports _bubblewrap_ for the payloads.
+This library provides a platform independent abstraction that works with both Node.js' and browsers' messaging APIs, and supports _bubblewrap_ for the payloads.